 Good news is your long runs don’t have to be a march through hell.
-In fact, you still can change up your long runs while squeezing in even more fitness out of them by opting for the progression finish.
+In fact, you still can change up your 90- to 120-minute endurance workouts while squeezing in even more fitness out of them.

-Run the first half of your long run at a controlled and slow pace (For example, one minute to two minutes slower than your average marathon pace), then gradually pick up the pace by 10 to 15 seconds per mile, then end your long run at marathon or half marathon pace for the last two to three miles.
+Run the first half of your long run at a controlled and slow pace (For example, one minute to two minutes slower than your average marathon pace).
+Next, gradually pick up the pace by 10 to 15 seconds per mile, then end your long run at a marathon or half marathon pace for the last two to three miles.

 For more tips on long runs, check these two posts: